 Early settlers in the river bottoms around Pinckney were an interesting lot, with Daniel Boone and his extended family being the most prominent.
 Several nearby farmers were veterans of the War of 1812, and two were descendent from signers of the Declaration of Independence.
 The famous steamboat Captain William R. Massie also grew up on Massie’s Creek near Pinckney.
 It is not generally known that Charles Younger, grandfather to the notorious Younger Brothers Gang, which included Jesse James, was an early settler near Pinckney.
 Incidentally, Corporal John Coulter, perhaps the most famous and colorful member of the Lewis & Clark Expedition and arguably one of the group’s hardiest partiers (he was brought up on charges twice) eventually settled in the New Haven area, just across the river from Pinckney.
 He lived there until his death in 1813, and is believed buried only a few miles from the distillery.

 Just when everything was going so well, the promise that was Pinckney ended with a major flood in the spring of 1824.
 But for a brief period, from 1818 until 1824, Pinckney Bend was the last town on the upriver journey westward.

 Distilled Spirits Return

 Today its namesake, the Pinckney Bend Distillery in New Haven, Missouri, celebrates the legend and lore of this vanished town.
 The river has changed course since those early days, but standing on the levee not far from the distillery’s front door and looking westward, you can almost see where the town of Pinckney once stood.
-Founded by 3 long-time friends, today we celebrate the historic town and distillers that came before us.

 Our goal is simple; to produce premium quality, hand-crafted spirits worthy of their heritage, one small batch at a time.